romi/romi-robots-docs/docs/Farmers Dashboard/assembly.md

 ### Head

 The _head_ part of the module holds the brushless motor and the needed electronics to control it.
-This part slides depending on thee cable tension.
+This part slides depending on the cable tension.

 ![](/assets/images/farmersDashboard/assembly/head/despiece_head_front.png)